Isaac Albéniz

-Isaac Manuel Francisco Albéniz y Pascual (/es/; 29 May 1860 – 18 May 1909) was a Spanish virtuoso pianist, composer, and conductor.
-He is one of the foremost composers of the post-romantic era who also had a significant influence on his contemporaries and younger composers.
+Isaac Manuel Francisco Albéniz y Pascual (/es/; 29 May 1860 – 18 May 1909) was a Spanish virtuoso composer, conductor, and pianist.
+He is one of the foremost composers of the post-romantic era who also exerted a significant influence on his contemporaries and younger composers.
 He is best known for his piano works that incorporate Spanish folk music idioms and elements.
-His compositions, particularly those in his suite Iberia (1905–1908), are considered masterpieces and have influenced both classical music and Spanish nationalism in music.
+His compositions, particularly his suite Iberia (1905–1908), are considered masterpieces and have influenced both European classical music and Spanish nationalism.
 Isaac Albéniz was close to the Generation of '98.

 Transcriptions of many of his pieces, such as Asturias (Leyenda), Granada, Sevilla, Cadiz, Córdoba, Cataluña, Mallorca, and Tango in D, are important pieces for classical guitar, though he never composed for the guitar.

 Some of Albéniz's personal papers are held in the Library of Catalonia.